 This course examines Chinese cultural traditions and values through contemporary media produced in China, Taiwan and Hong Kong.
 Background readings and literary works will provide students with the necessary historical and cultural context for each work.
 Class discussions will focus on the political, social and cultural transformations presented in the media.
 Special attention will be paid to topics such as family, class issues, gender and identity.

 This course, designed for second-language learners of Mandarin Chinese, aims to: 1) develop listening and speaking skills in handling most informal and some formal communicative tasks; 2) strengthen reading and writing skills in expository and persuasive essays on familiar cultural and social topics; 3) cultivate cultural knowledge that facilitates effective intercultural communication.
-Students who have not completed the listed prerequisite are REQUIRED to complete the Chinese Language Assessment Questionnaire (https://www.utm.utoronto.ca/language-studies/language-course-assessment…) by August 29th.
-Late assessment submissions will not be accepted.
+Students who have not completed the listed prerequisite course are REQUIRED to complete the Chinese Language Assessment Questionnaire.
+As part of this course, students have the option of participating in an international learning experience that will have an additional cost and application process.

 This course, designed for second-language learners of Mandarin Chinese, is the second half of Advanced Chinese.
 It continues to: 1) develop listening and speaking skills in handling most informal and some formal communicative tasks; 2) strengthen reading and writing skills in expository and persuasive essays on familiar cultural and social topics; and 3) cultivate cultural knowledge that facilitates effective intercultural communication.
-Students who have not completed the listed prerequisite are REQUIRED to complete the Chinese Language Assessment Questionnaire (https://www.utm.utoronto.ca/language-studies/language-course-assessment…) by August 29th.
-Late assessment submissions will not be accepted.
+Students who have not completed the listed prerequisite course are REQUIRED to complete the Chinese Language Assessment Questionnaire.
+As part of this course, students have the option of participating in an international learning experience that will have an additional cost and application process.

 This advanced level course covers seminal readings on Confucianism written in modern Chinese language.
 The course examines Confucian doctrines and the development of Confucianism from ancient time to the contemporary era.
 Critical reading and essay writing skills will be emphasized.